Showing posts with label Nintendo Switch. Show all posts

 Heroine/Plot.

-apprentice she is trying!
+new to it she is trying.
 Yuma had her own sprite in the corner, I really miss this in some games.

 The story was pretty simple and she had the goal of sealing the bakeneko whom's seal